 Why raisins?
 I think raisins add a touch of sweetness while avoiding any added sugar to this tomato based stew.

-At the last minute, I decided to add a couple handfuls of spinach to round it all out.
+At the last minute, I decided to add a couple handfuls of spinach to add a pop of green.

 This of course is optional but I feel it adds another layer of texture.
 When the spinach has wilted, season to taste with 1-1/2 to 2 teaspoons kosher salt and 1/2 teaspoon freshly ground black pepper.